Shenyang Liaoning, China Travel Guide

 Metro: 3-5 mins during peak, 6-10 mins off-peak.

-Metro stations have elevators/escalators.
+Train stations have elevators/escalators.
 Bus accessibility is limited.

 Not recommended for tourists due to licensing issues (international licenses not accepted) and challenging traffic conditions.
 Temporary Chinese driving permits are difficult to obtain.

-Many historic districts, city parks (Zhaoling Park, Nanhu Park), and commercial streets (Middle Street, Taiyuan Street) are pleasant for walking.
+Many heritage districts, city parks (Zhaoling Park, Nanhu Park), and commercial streets (Middle Street, Taiyuan Street) are pleasant for walking.
 Self-guided tours are not difficult to plan using maps.
 Dedicated bike lanes exist on some major roads but are often shared with electric scooters.
 Exercise caution when cycling.